-You have an app idea that won’t leave you alone.
-You can see the problem, you can picture the fix, and you can even describe the screens in your head.
+You have an app idea that will not leave you alone.
+You can see the problem, picture the fix, and explain the screens in your head.

-You Have an App Idea but Can’t Code.
+You Have an App Idea but Cannot Code.
 Now What?

 This is one of the most common founder situations.
-You’ve got a clear idea, but every option looks painful.
-Hire developers you can’t afford, or spend years learning to code.
+You have a clear idea, but every option looks painful.
+Hire developers you cannot afford, or spend years learning to code.

-There’s a third option.
-You build the first version yourself, with the right tools, and you learn fast.
+There is a third option.
+Build the first version yourself with the right tools, then learn fast.

-No-code is not about being lazy.
-It’s about getting a real product in front of real users while your budget and time are still limited.
+No-code is not about taking shortcuts.
+It is about getting a real product in front of real users while your budget and time are still tight.

 | Aspect | No-Code Development | Traditional Coding |